atahtee/atahtee/readme.md

 <br/>

-- 🔭  Currently working on Flutter, Kotlin and Golang projects.
+Currently building with Flutter, Kotlin, and Go.

-- 🌱 I’m currently learning more about Android and System Design.
+Exploring Android internals and System Design to level up my architecture game.

-- 💬 Ask me about Flutter/Android.
+Ask me about Flutter, Android, or scalable backend services.

+Passionate about crafting smooth mobile experiences backed by robust server-side systems.